IHE/ITI.MHD/input/pagecontent/ITI-67.md

 ###### 2:3.67.4.2.2.1.6 Target Communities Option

-The Document Responder SHOULD populate the **homeCommunityIds** and **retrieveLocationURI** extensions when a value for these are available and policy allows them to be populated.
-The population of these elements is identified in the [Target Communities Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.6) but the extensions are allowed at anytime.
+The Document Responder SHOULD populate the **homeCommunityId** extension when a value is available and policy allows it to be populated.
+The population of this element is identified in the [Target Communities Option](1332_actor_options.html#13327-target-communities-option) but the extensions are allowed at is time.

-The Document Responser declaring the **Target Communities Option** SHALL support the [IHE-HomeCommunityIds](SearchParameter-IHE-HomeCommunityIds.html) search parameter, and shall return an error when the homeCommunityId can not be fulfilled.
+The Document Responser declaring the **Target Communities Option** SHALL support the [targetCommunityIdList](SearchParameter-IHE-TargetCommunityIdList.html) search parameter, and shall return an error when the homeCommunityId can not be fulfilled, See [XCA Target Communities Option](https://profiles.ihe.net/ITI/TF/Volume1/ch-18.html#18.2.6).
 The Document Consumer declaring the **Target Communities Option** MAY use this search parameter.
 Actors not declaring the **Target Communities Option** may support the search parameter.
 Support for the Search parameter SHALL be declared in the product/implementation CapabilityStatement.

 ###### 2:3.67.4.2.2.2 Resource Bundling